YUMJiHyeon/DEVOPS/README.md

 ## Overview

 This project details the design, evolution, and operation of the ITU-MiniTwit system for the 'DevOps, Software Evolution, and Software Maintenance' course.
 Our group aimed to transform the legacy application into a robust, scalable service by applying modern DevOps principles.
+The major features of our system are as follows:

 ### a) Monitoring Dashboards